 - Pollution Under Control Certificate – PUC

-- Any Government Approved ID card like Passport, Voter ID, Aadhar Card
+- Any Government Approved ID card like Passport, Voter ID, or Aadhar Card

 Always carry more than one ID card as sometimes Aadhar or PAN card is not accepted as valid proof of citizenship.
-Once the official rejected my vehicle Insurance paper as it did not have a stamp on it as it was a digital copy.
-It took a lot of requests to make him understand that it was a valid original copy.
-Digital copies don’t come with stamps.
-Now, I make sure that I get my Insurance paper stamped from the insurance company.
+Once the official rejected my vehicle Insurance paper as it did not have a physical stamp on it as it was a digital copy.
+It took a lot of requests to make him understand that it was a valid original copy and that insurance papers are now issued online.
+Digital copies don’t come with physical stamps.
+Now, I make sure that I get my Insurance locally and paper stamped by the insurance company.

 Extension and Penalty for Bhansar Permit